iron-io/docs/mq/3/on-premise/introduction/index.md

 this option is more involved and potentially complex than the Docker-based option.

-# Hardware requirements
+## Hardware requirements

-IronMQ is exploits modern hardware technologies to achieve exponential performance gains over older alternatives.
+IronMQ uses modern hardware technologies to achieve exponential performance gains over older alternatives.
 Also, IronMQ is an advanced distributed system which makes it highly available and redundant.

 Here are the minimum hardware requirements that IronMQ needs to run successfully on your cloud:

-- **3 separate nodes** - These nodes may be virtual machines (VMs) or "bare metal" hardware.
-IronMQ can run on a single node node for testing purposes.
-- **8 GB RAM per node**
-- **4 cores per node** - on VMs, IronMQ needs 4 VCPUs
+* __OS__: Docker 1.5.0 installed
+* __RAM__: 8GB+
+* __CPU__: 2+ CPU (VMs, IronMQ needs 4 VCPUs)
-- **64 GB Solid state storage per node** - IronMQ persists messages that flow through the system.
+* __Storage__: 64GB SSD Drive (IronMQ persists messages that flow through the system.
 Spinning disk drives will significantly slow the system.
-As your enqueue and dequeue rates change, storage requirements change
+As your enqueue and dequeue rates change, storage requirements may change.)
+* __Nodes__: Minimum 3 nodes for high availability and redundancy.
+These nodes may be virtual machines (VMs) or "bare metal" hardware.
+IronMQ can run on a single node for testing purposes.

+### Reference configuration

+We run one of our hosted multi-tenant environments in Amazon's EC2.
+We use three c3.2xlarge instances.
+Those nodes each 2 80GB SSDs, 15 GB RAM and 8 VCPUs.
+This setup serves many high throughput queues.

+Please contact us if you have specific questions or want help estimating your system requirements.

-# Installation and management
+## Installation and management

 If you meet the above system requirements, please read our [installation guide](/mq/3/on-premise/installation) to get started running IronMQ